kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 | **Bolt pattern**            | 5x114   |

 Long-time followers may be familiar with this technique from [Choosing Tire Pressure using Static Contact Patch Measurements][3].
-In this iteration, testing makes use of a test fixture to add inclination angle and vertical load as inputs to the study.
+In this iteration, the study makes use of the test fixture to add inclination angle and vertical load as inputs to the study.

 ## Test schedule

-The tire under study is a used Bridgestone Potenza RE-71R 255/40R17 98W with a date of manufacture of September 2018.
+The tire under test is a used Bridgestone Potenza RE-71R 255/40R17 98W with a date of manufacture of September 2018.
 The measured tread depth is 4.5 mm.
 Ambient temperature is measured at 17 °C. The tire is mounted on a 9 inch wide rim.